robertpazdzior/PlateFlo-FETbox/README.md

 FETbox hardware controller for the PlateFlo plate-scale perfusion tissue culture system.

-See [publication]() and [ReadTheDocs]() for a detailed description of the whole system and documentation of its components. ![](./imgs/fetbox_real.png)
+See [publication]() and [ReadTheDocs](https://plateflo.readthedocs.io) for a detailed description of the whole system and documentation of its components. ![](./imgs/fetbox_real.png)

 ## Description
 Hosted here are all of the necessary files to build a FETbox hardware controller.
-Source files are also included should you with to make modifications for your application.
+Source files are also included should you need to make modifications for your application.
 * [Enclosure](./Enclosure/STLs)
     * [STLs]() - for 3D printing